Limits on using copyright material for teaching

 Material broadcast on free to air television and radio, including digital channels, can be used.
 Pay TV is also covered if you, or the University, have a subscription, as is satellite TV.
 "Catch Up TV" services, such as the ABC's iView, can be linked to.
 They may also be downloaded if the website allows it.

 You can record the program in part or in full, or a single episode or the entire series, whichever is required for teaching.
 You must mark each copy, either on the item itself or on the container, with the following:

 - the name of the institution for which the copy is made, i.e. the University of Melbourne;

 - a reference to the statutory license for educational purposes;

 - the date on which the program was broadcast or transmitted;

 - the date on which the copy was made

-Podcasts can be downloaded under the Part VA licence if they were originally 'born' as broadcasts, e.g. Andrew Denton's Enough Ropewas originally broadcast on the ABC.
+Podcasts can be downloaded under the statutory license for educational purposes if they were originally 'born' as broadcasts, e.g. Andrew Denton's Enough Rope was originally broadcast on the ABC.
 It is recommended that you link to podcasts when possible.
-Podcasts and webcasts that are 'online only' and have not been broadcast 'free-to-air' are not included under the Part VA licence and should be only be linked to.
+Podcasts and webcasts that are 'online only' and have not been broadcast 'free-to-air' are not included under the statutory license for educational purposes and should only be linked to.

-Podcasts and webcasts that were originally broadcast overseas can be copied - if the country of has signed the Rome Convention.
-Many countries, such as the United States, New Zealand, China, Hong Kong and Singapore,are not signatories.
+Podcasts and webcasts that were originally broadcast overseas can be copied - if the country of origin has signed the Rome Convention.
+Many countries, such as the United States, New Zealand, China, Hong Kong and Singapore, are not signatories.
 Podcasts from these countries can still be linked to.